Inspired by radios' displays.This is a clone of Digital Radio Display 14 Seg

 This is an E6x6 broken into nine 2x2 fields.
 The larger and the more precisely cut it is, the more readable it becomes!

 Experimental sliced sans serif.
 My goal here was to make a design which would result in an extremely compact and durable physical stencil.
-Almost all of the sharp points and acute angles are within the negative space, so it should be easy and very safe to handle and work with this stencil.
+Almost all of the sharp points and acute angles are within the negative space, so it should be easy and very safe to make, handle and work with this stencil.

 1.3 - added More Latin and Google Fonts Basic bands.